mbaze/bzpack/README.md

 `00000000` or `00000001` – End of stream.

 The compression ratio is decent but certainly not spectacular.
 However, the decoder is very short and this advantage becomes apparent at the extreme end of the scale, e.g. while coding 256 B intros.

-Optionally, the format supports incremented block sizes and/or offsets at the expense of additional opcodes in the decoder.
+Supported options:

+* Offset increment (1..256 instead of 1..255).
+* Size increment (1..128 instead of 1..127).
+* End of stream marker.

 ### E1E1
 The E1E1 format encodes literals as byte sequences preceded by *E1* code denoting the block length.
 Phrases are stored as *E1* length combined with plain 8-bit offset.
 There’s a 1-bit flag after each *E1* code indicating the block type.